-In 2004 she received the title of PhD in Environmental Science at the Department of Science and Advanced Technologies (UPO).
-Currently, she is Assistant Professor of General Microbiology at the Department of Pharmaceutical Sciences (UPO).
-Her main research interests include biosurfactant-based coatings for the inhibition of microbial adhesion and multi-species biofilms on materials for medical use, the lipoaspirate as an antimicrobial and bioactive scaffold in wound healing, activity of cosmetic products preservatives on skin microbiota and the study of the antimicrobial and anti-biofilm activity of Guayule resin.
+In 2004, she received the title of PhD in Environmental Science at the Department of Science and Advanced Technologies (UPO).
+Currently, she is Associate Professor of General Microbiology at the Department of Pharmaceutical Sciences (UPO).
+Her main interests include biosurfactant-based coatings for the inhibition of microbial adhesion and multi-species biofilms on materials for medical use, the lipoaspirate as an antimicrobial and bioactive scaffold in wound healing, the activity of cosmetic products preservatives on skin microbiota and the study of the antimicrobial and anti-biofilm activity of Guayule resin.

 Francesco Barone Adesi

 She graduated in Medicine and Surgery in 2000, and then completed her residency in Dermatology and Venereology in 2005 at the University of Piemonte Orientale, Novara.
 In 2007 she obtained the II Level Surgical Dermatology Master at the University of Siena.
 In 2009 she received the title of PhD in Clinical and Experimental Medicine at the UPO, and started a post-doc fellowship at the Molecular Virology Lab (Prof Gariglio), UPO, with a project on the promoting role of Beta-Papillomaviruses in skin carcinogenesis.

 Since 2012 she is working at the Dermatology Unit, University-Hospital Maggiore della Carità Novara.
 Her main fields of interest are represented by cutaneous oncology (including melanoma and Non-Melanoma Skin Cancers), and the dermatologic management of Organ Transplant Patients.
 She is currently involved in clinical trials on the Hedgehog-pathway inhibitors for the treatment of Basal Cell Carcinoma.